Chillee/coursera-dl-all/README.md

 while your command line prompt would be:

 python dl_all -u horacehe2007@yahoo.com -p hunter2 -q -v

+Note: A list of all classes is provided

 ##Output
 The output is sorted into categories.
 Assignments is always there, and the other categories are pulled from the site itself.